In conversation with Gerko Telman of Open Amare

 What have you enjoyed most in Open Amare, so far?

-During the climate conference in Egypt this year (the COP27 from 7 to 17 November 2022), artist Johan-Harm Hovinga will visit Open Amare.
-He will give a performance that is inspired in part by Marina Abramović.
-He will perforate by hand the 3068 pages of the IPCC climate report, generating confetti, because he feels that the report has failed to raise any sense of urgency.
-You can join him to help make confetti, or just to talk to him.
-It’s a man with a message, and with an interesting and interactive presentation – and he’s very friendly too!
+During the climate conference in Egypt (the COP27 from 7 to 17 November 2022), artist Johan-Harm Hovinga visited Open Amare.
+He gave a performance that is inspired in part by Marina Abramović.
+He perforated by hand the 3068 pages of the IPCC climate report, generating confetti, because he felt that the report has failed to raise any sense of urgency.
+You could join him to help make confetti, or just to talk to him.
+A man with a message, and with an interesting and interactive presentation – and very friendly too!

 What can visitors look forward to this year?
 Which Open Amare activity, performance or exhibition should they really not miss?